plone/documentation/develop/addons/components/genericsetup.rst

     The ``remove`` keyword is not supported.
     The ``portal_diff`` tool does not show configuration for portal_types that no longer exist.

-.. automodule:: Products.CMFDiffTool.exportimport.difftool
- :members: DiffToolXMLAdapter
+Code is in ``Products.CMFDiffTool.exportimport.difftool``.

 factorytool.xml
 ---------------

-This is deprecated.
-It is only needed for Archetypes content types.
+This is only needed for Archetypes content types.
 It makes sure when you start adding a content item but don't finish it, that no half created item lingers.
 This is not needed for Dexterity items.